Quick Summary

 Financial statements.
 Audited annual financial statements and unaudited interim financial statements must be filed within prescribed periods.

 Acquisitions.
-A company effecting a significant acquisition must file a business acquisition report within 75 days after the date of the acquisition.
+A company effecting a significant acquisition must file a business acquisition report generally within 75 days after the date of the acquisition.

 Annual meetings.
 A company must hold an annual meeting of its shareholders within prescribed periods.

 Declaration of dividends.
-A company is obliged to promptly notify the TSX-V as soon as a dividend is declared.
+A company is obliged to promptly notify the TSXV as soon as a dividend is declared.

 Material changes.
 A company must disclose any material information concerning its business and affairs immediately after management of the issuer become aware of the existence of material information, or in the case of information previously known, upon it becoming apparent that the information is material.